nasa/Common-Metadata-Repository/README.md

 Note: building uberjars will interfere with your repl.
 If you want to use your repl post-build you will need to, `rm -f ./dev-system/target/`

-## Using VS Code Clava extenstion
+## Using VS Code Calva extenstion
 VS Code has an extension that allows for easier develop of clojure applications.
-Developers can get setup via: [Getting Started with Clava](https://calva.io/getting-started/)
+Developers can get setup via: [Getting Started with Calva](https://calva.io/getting-started/)

 ## Testing CMR